C2SM/git-course/advanced/README.md

 > [!NOTE]
 > The functions in [helpers.sh](helpers.sh) are written by C2SM and are **not** part of Git.
 They
-> only exist to give you a repository with some history to practise on.
+> only exist to give you a repository with some history to practice on.
 >
 > - `init_advanced_repo` creates the sandbox and moves you into it.
 > - `reset_advanced_repo` throws it away and recreates it from scratch.
 Use it whenever an
->   exercise goes sideways — that is what it is for.
+>   exercise goes sideways - that is what it is for.
 > - `insert_after '<pattern>' '<text>' <file>` inserts a line after the first line matching the
 >   pattern, and works the same on Linux, macOS and Git Bash.